TodNaz/cuda_discord_status/readme/readme.txt

 * {vers} - The version of the editor being used.
 * {font} - Shows the currently used font
 * {edit} - Shows an asterisk if the file is not saved and is being edited, otherwise nothing.

+autoconnect - boolean variable, whether it is necessary to connect to the discord automatically. count_time - a boolean variable, whether it is necessary to count the time spent in the program and without action.

 Authors:
   TodNaz, https://github.com/Todnaz